lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In a monorepo, these conversations feel different.
 If the team agrees on a new convention, you're one commit away from changing the _whole_ code base to it.

-The point here is not that monorepo will allow you to change code conventions quickly, the point is atomic changes give you options you don't really have in a polyrepo.
+The point here is not that a monorepo allows you to change code conventions quickly; the point is that atomic changes give you options you don't really have in a polyrepo.

 Another situation in which I've seen a staggering difference is ops-driven changes.
 Let me provide an example to illustrate this difference.

-Say you're deploying your applications on some Kubernetes clusters and co-locate your deployment descriptors (fancy name for "ugly, big yaml file") with the code of each project.
+Say you're deploying your applications on some Kubernetes clusters and co-locate your deployment descriptors (a fancy name for an "ugly, big yaml file") with the code of each project.

 One day your operations team comes up with some custom resource definitions that